Schiphol Airport station: Destinations

-Schiphol stations offers several trains per hour to Amsterdam Centraal, and frequent services to the rest of the country as well.
+Schiphol station offers several trains per hour to Amsterdam Centraal and frequent services to the rest of the country as well.
 These include intercity services to Leiden, The Hague, Rotterdam, Utrecht, Eindhoven, Amersfoort, Almere, Lelystad, Apeldoorn, Deventer, Enschede, Groningen, Leeuwarden, Nijmegen and Zwolle.

 During nighttime, an hourly service connects Schiphol with Amsterdam, Utrecht, Rotterdam, Delft, Leiden and The Hague between 1am and 5am.

-The Thalys, Intercity Direct and Intercity Brussels call at Schiphol railway station.
+The Eurostar, Intercity Direct and Intercity Brussels trains call at Schiphol railway station.
 These trains connect the airport to Rotterdam, Breda, Antwerp, Brussels Airport, Brussels and Paris.

-Reservations are obligatory to board Thalys.
-For Intercity direct to Breda a supplement is required for the High Speed stretch to Rotterdam.
+Reservations are obligatory to board Eurostar trains.
+For Intercity Direct trains to Breda a supplemental fare is required for the high-speed stretch to Rotterdam.

 Train services

 There are several types of train series in the Netherlands: